abatgali/ProjectGroup10/README.md

 ---

 Connecting GitHub to PhpStorm:
-1. Open browser & Login to GitHub account.
+1. Open browser & login to GitHub account.
-2. In PhpStorm,
+2. Open PhpStorm & select projects if not already.
+3. Click 'Get from VCS'.
+4. Click GitHub, should open new webpage.
+5. Grant all required permissions.
+6. Select ProjectGroup10 and repository would clone itself.